Navy wins the 5,000m, high jump and pole vault.

 Before joining the staff at Annapolis, Quiller served one year stints as the pole vault coach at both Colorado State University and Colorado School of Mines, while he trained for the 2012 US Olympic Trials in the pole vault.
 Quiller finished eighth in that competition, to compliment his 13th place finish at the 2008 US Olympic Trials.
 In his time as a post collegiate athlete, he competed nationally and internationally with notable finishes in the 2008 US Indoor Championships (2nd), and 2011 US Indoor Championships (3rd).

-Quiller was commissioned as a Human Resource Officer in the United States Navy, and currently holds the rank of Lieutenant Junior Grade.
-He currently works in Physical Education at the Academy and resides in Annapolis with his wife Mandy, an accomplished pole vaulter herself, their newborn daughter, Kira, and dog.
+Quiller was commissioned as a Human Resource Officer in the United States Navy in 2012 and served until the end of 2016.
+He currently works as an Instructor of Physical Disciplines at the Academy and resides in Annapolis with his wife Mandy, an accomplished pole vaulter herself, their daughter, Kira, and dog, Bronx.